moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-This doesn’t change the behavior of the function at all.
-This is
+Assuming the code was right before, this doesn’t change it’s behavior
-especially true in this case because the code each `if` statement
+all.
+And because each `if` statement contained a `return` clause, we
-contains a `return` clause which means as soon as one of the
-conditions is true we will return from the function and the other `if`
+kno for certain that as one of the conditions is true we will return
-statements will not get a chance to execute.
-But it’s still a good
+from the function and the other `if` statements will not get a chance
-idea to express what we mean and in this case the idea is these four
-branches represent four mutually exclusive possibilities.
+to execute.
+So this is certainly logically equivalent.

 Since they’re mutually exclusive it doesn’t matter what order they
-appear in so let’s reorder so all the branches that return `true` are
+appear in so let’s reorder so all the branches in which we return
-together:
+`true` are together:

 ```javascript
 function sleep_in(weekday, vacation) {